Peru asks world to help find fugitive former president Toledo

 "Peru doesn't deserve to see another president flee justice," Basombrio added.

-Toledo's lawyer Heriberto Benitez did not immediately respond to requests for comment on Friday.
-On Thursday he had told reporters Toledo was outside Peru but would not say where, citing a confidentiality agreement with his client.
+Toledo's lawyer, Heriberto Benitez, denied that Toledo was on the run and told Reuters he was waiting for the results of an appeal.
+Benitez declined to say where Toledo was, citing a confidentiality agreement with his client.

-After the judge's decision late on Thursday, Benitez said he would recommend Toledo not return to Peru because of a justice system he called "vindictive."
+After the judge's decision late on Thursday, Benitez said he would recommend Toledo not return to Peru to face a justice system he called "vindictive."

+Justice Minister Marisol Perez Tello said Toledo would be guaranteed a fair trial.

+"We're all very ashamed of what this looks like internationally, all we're asking is that he come back to explain what happened," Perez Tello said.

-Some Peruvians have speculated that Toledo might have travelled to Israel, where his longtime friend, Israeli businessman Yosef Maiman, is believed to live.
+Some Peruvians have speculated that Toledo might be in Israel, where his longtime friend, Israeli businessman Yosef Maiman, is believed to live.

 Israel does not have an extradition treaty with Peru.

 Prosecutors allege Toledo made a pact with Odebrecht to help it win two lucrative highway contracts in exchange for bribes he asked to be deposited in the accounts of offshore companies controlled by Maiman.
-Some US$10 million in transfers from Odebrecht to Maiman's companies have been traced.
+Authorities have traced some US$10 million from Odebrecht to Maiman's companies so far.

 - Reuters